-Staff are not expected or trained to diagnose mental health conditions or issues but they will record and report any concerns about a child's mental health to the Designated Safeguarding Lead as with any other safeguarding concern, recognising that mental health concerns may be an outcome and/or indicator of wider safeguarding issues and concerns.
+Staff are not expected or trained to diagnose mental health conditions or issues, but they will record and report any concerns about a child's mental health to the DSL as with any other safeguarding concern, recognising that mental health concerns may be an outcome and/or indicator of wider safeguarding issues and concerns.

-Early Help and use of the Pathway to Change process
+8. Early Help and use of the Pathway to Change process

+School and college staff are particularly important as they are in a position to identify concerns early, provide help for children, promote children's welfare, and prevent concerns from escalating.

-The school recognises that providing timely pastoral support and early help is more effective in promoting the welfare of children than reacting later.
-Early help means providing support as soon as a problem emerges, at any point in a child's life.
-Keeping Children Safe in Education 2020 emphasises that all staff should be aware of the early help process and understand their role in it.
-All school/college staff are therefore trained and required to notice any concerns about children which may help to identify that they would benefit from early help; to record those concerns using Green forms or the school/college's identified safeguarding recording system (see section below); and to share their concerns with the Designated Safeguarding Lead (or a Deputy DSL), who is most likely to have a complete picture and be the most appropriate person to decide how best to respond to any concerns.
+The school recognises that providing timely early help is more effective in promoting the welfare of children than reacting later.
+DSLs are accountable and responsible for ensuring the identified needs of children are acted upon early; without delay and as soon as the problem emerges which may be at any point in a child's life.

+Keeping Children Safe in Education 2021 emphasises that all staff should be aware of the early help process and understand their role in it.
+All DSLs should be trained in the Warwickshire Early Help Processes.
+All school/college staff are therefore trained and required to notice any concerns about children which may help to identify those that would benefit from early help.

+Schools should record concerns using their safeguarding recording systems.

+(See section 21 below); and to share their concerns with the DSL (or a Deputy DSL), who is most likely to have a complete picture and be the most appropriate person to decide how best to respond to any concerns.
+The DSL may delegate the initiation of the Early Help Pathway to Change process to an appropriate trained member of the school staff.
+The DSL is responsible and accountable for overseeing and managing early help but the process including acting as lead professional can be undertaken by for example your teaching assistants, SENDCo, teaching staff, pastoral staff, seen to be appropriate for your setting.

-Early help might be simple pastoral support and something the school/college is able to address with parents so that the child's needs are met quickly and easily.
-The school/college will keep a record of any such help to record clear targets, actions for all parties including parents/carers and progress, using WCC Pathway to Change documentation as appropriate.
+Early help might be simple pastoral support and something the school is able to address with parents so that the child's needs are met quickly and easily.
+The school will keep a record of any such help to record clear targets, actions for all parties including parents and progress, using Pathway to Change documentation as appropriate.
+Early help paperwork is available for schools/ settings to use in order to support families prior to the requirement of formalised early help being initiated.
+Warwickshire's Spectrum of Support document will enable practitioners to understand the level of needs presented by families and what support may be required.
+The document can be found here.